A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Currency is lower than that the guidelines, due to the cost of the permanent and consumable items.

-Spellbooks were valued at 50% of the cost of "learn a spell" for the highest level spells currently memorized by the NPC.
+Spellbooks are valued at 50% of the cost of "learn a spell" for the highest level spells currently memorized by the NPC.

 Sihedron Medallions are valued at 500 gp (equivalent to a 2nd level wand of False Life).

-GP value of currency items was scaled down to take into account the treasure guidelines and the fact that gold in 2E is higher than in 1E.
+GP value of currency items was scaled down to take into account the treasure guidelines and the fact that gold in 2E is worth more than in 1E.
 However, the  value of non magic item valuables (i.e. jewelry, maps, etc) relative to each other as laid out in the original RotR AP is more or less maintained.
 For example, Lucrecia's silver necklace was originally worth 200 gp and her ring was worth 300 gp.
 They are now worth 25 and 40 gp (keeping the ratios approximately the same).

 Treasure was provided for a party of 4.
 If you have additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

 ### General Encounter Advice

 Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate, or add/remove minions, to suit the capabilities and size of your party.
-If they are finding it hard going then liberally apply weak templates.
+If they are finding it hard going then liberally apply weak templates or add minions.
-If they are breezing through then liberally apply elite templates.
+If they are breezing through then liberally apply elite templates or remove minions.
+Usually it is more interesting to have several low to moderate threat creatures in the encounter rather than a single severe one.

 ## Part 0: Turtleback ferry (XP 150, Party Level 7)

 These investigations and encounters could happen at any point during the book.

-### Paradise and Lucrecia (30xp story award)
+### Investigating The Paradise and Lucrecia (30xp story award)

   - Award 30 story XP for following up on the story of the Paradise to get further information on Lucrecia and the Paradise, and for noticing the sihedron tattoos.